 Dust mites live in furniture, carpets, and bedding.
-They thrive at humidity levels of 70 to 80 percent.
+They thrive at humidity levels of 70–80%.
 Their dead bodies and waste can also set off asthma attacks.

-Humidity over 60 percent also encourages the growth of mold.
+Humidity over 60% also encourages the growth of mold.
 You’ll often find mold in damp places like bathroom ceilings and flooded basements.
 If you’re sensitive to mold, breathing it in can flare up your asthma.